Sci-Fi Movies of the 1990s

 The early years were very slow, mostly with only one or two watchable sci-fi movies in the whole year — but some movies explored new sci-fi topics.
 The later years picked up considerably; a couple of years were just bursting with novel ideas and spectacular new special effects.

 It seems to me that the number of really good sci-fi movies in the ’90s actually dropped from that of the ’80s.
-I attribute that to the ongoing really bad franchises and sequels.
+I attribute that to the onslaught of franchises and sequels, on top of cheap video recording.

-Apart from established franchises, only a few better movies involving space travel appeared in the whole decade — and one was a spoof.
+Apart from established franchises, only a few better movies involving space travel appeared in the whole decade — and two were spoofs.
 (Meanwhile, several space sci-fi TV series of better quality appeared.)

 rating legend